 In this guide, we'll break down what a design proposal is, why it's so important to get it right, tips to nail the structure, how you can elevate it even further, and advice for when it comes time to present the final draft.
 Let's get started!

-What is a design proposal and why is it crucial?
+What is a design proposal?

-At this stage, it's likely that you already had a conversation with your client to get to know each other, but, because clients usually have many options to choose from, it is essential to write a design proposal that stands out so they can see the value you have to offer.
+At this stage, it's likely that you already had a conversation with your client to get to know each other.
+However, because clients usually have many options to choose from, it's essential to write a design proposal that stands out so they can see the value you have to offer.

 How to Determine What to Include in Your Design Proposal